 - While your children are crafting consider inviting them to sing along with music about peacemaking.

-The Butterfly Peace Craft was created by Tirsana Paudel, a student at Bryn Mawr College.
+The Peace Dove Craft was created by Tirsana Paudel, a recent graduate of Bryn Mawr College.
 Tirsana is committed to peacemaking and uses her artistic gifts to raise awareness about the need for peace with justice.

 Download the Just Peace Handbook